MuhammadRRahman/Intrinsic-Interface-and-Fractal-Dimension/README.md

 Codes to reproduce the data of this manuscript:

-<b>Flowmol MD code<b> was used for the simulations.
+<b>Flowmol MD code</b> was used for the simulations.
 This is an open source platform developed by one of the authors and can be found here: https://github.com/edwardsmith999/flowmol#flowmol

 <b>intrinsic.in</b> : input file to produce the data.
 Steps: